-On 23 March 2020 the UK entered a state of 'lockdown' in response to the Coronavirus outbreak.
-West Mercia Police has continued the majority of its operations throughout the lockdown period providing personal protective equipment to its officers and staff and applying social distancing within its estate.
-The impact of Coronavirus, although more prolonged has been dealt with under the force's existing major incident protocols and is not expected to have any material impact on the force as a going concern.
+West Mercia Police has continued the majority of its operations throughout the third Coronavirus lockdown period that commenced in January 2021, and was ongoing at the time of issuing these Accounts, providing personal protective equipment to its officers and staff and applying social distancing within its estate.
+The impact of Coronavirus, although more prolonged than most major incidents has been dealt with under the force's existing major incident protocols and is not expected to have any material impact on the force as a going concern.